Mock Exam¶

 7. (10 points)

-Write a flatmap function that works like map except that the function given takes a list and returns a list of lists that is then flattened (4 points).
+function given takes a list and returns a list of lists that is then

 For example,